Marketing and the Mysteries of the Metaverse

 An Opportunity for Innovation

-We’re obsessed with innovation at Trust in SODA, so naturally, we’re excited for what the future of the metaverse has to offer.
+We’re obsessed with innovation at Trust in SODA, so naturally, we’re excited about what the future of the metaverse has to offer.

 The rise of AR and VR has marked the start of a new era for digital tech, and naturally, digital tech recruitment.